benhalverson/unsplash-api-app/README.md

 ```

-`images` is now an array of objects.
+`images` is now an object with a property that has an array of objects called results.
 We will pass this data into the `ImageList` component. where we will map over the array and return a `ImageCard` component for each object.

 ```tsx
 <ImageList images={images} />